Postpone Logo

 1. Log into your Postpone account at postpone.app

-Using Your API Token
+Using Your API Key

 Header format:

-Authorization: Bearer YOUR-API-TOKEN
+Authorization: Bearer YOUR-API-KEY

 Complete request example: